 What is better, an online birth class or in person?

-My mother in law is a certified childbirth educator, and since my husband and I couldn’t take the hospital course due to medical school moves, she did a condensed 1 day version for us and another couple friend.
+My mother in law is a certified childbirth educator.
+When I was pregnant with my first, my husband and I couldn’t take the hospital course due to a medical school move.
+She offered to do a condensed 1 day version for us and another couple friend.
 So we never had the “full hospital childbirth course” experience.

 However, I did accompany her once to a birth class she taught for the hospital full of couples.
 I would say don’t worry about not getting “enough information” in an online course…you will!